legonian/coloring_flutter/README.md

 ## Usage

-To run an application, type ``flutter run`` in console inside project directory.
+To run an application type ``flutter run`` in console inside project directory.
 See the [getting started guide](https://flutter.dev/getting-started/) to install the `flutter` tool.